sg-s/xolotl/docs/tutorials/first-neuron.md

 What's going on here?
 In each line, we are specifying the thing that we want to add to `HH`, and we are specifying some parameters of the thing we're adding using name value syntax.

-Let's break this up by focusing on the first line.
+Let's break this down by focusing on the first line.
 We're adding a component that is specified by the string `liu/NaV` to `HH`.
-This is a voltage gated Sodium conductance.
+This is a voltage gated sodium conductance.
 We're setting its maximal conductance to 1000 uS/mm^2, and its reversal potential to 30mV and adding it to the model.
 The same logic works for the other two lines.

 When we look at our model by typing `x`, we see: